min2ha/ukwa-site/content/target/65816/index.en.md

   "subject": null
 }

-# Eventbrite: Look: From Empire Windrush To The Commonwealth & Windrush Scandal

 At this event, history consultant Kwaku in marking African Jubilee Year will address some of the generally held misconceptions surrounding the Empire Windrush’s voyage from the Caribbean to Britain in 1948.